Business Buying Process: Where to begin

 If you can’t have a tricky conversation before you even start climbing the mountain, imagine when you’re halfway.

-The search process for finding a business to buy
+The search process for finding a business to buy is valuable

 The thing that you’ll get into pretty quickly after you cross those first bridges will be the search process.